FengboMa/docs.spectraguru/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "SpectraGuru is a spectroscopy processing and visualization web-based application that is aimed to accelerate your research."
+description: "SpectraGuru is a spectroscopy processing and visualization web-based application aimed at accelerating your research."
 permalink: /
 ---